Gusto/omniauth-gusto/README.md

 ## Sample Response

 Below is an example Auth Hash availble in `request.env['omniauth.auth']`.
-Note `name` is set to the user’s email and that employee names will have to be fetched from the [employees endpoint](https://docs.gusto.com/v1/employees).
+Note `info['name']` is set to the user’s email and that employee names will have to be fetched from the [employees endpoint](https://docs.gusto.com/v1/employees).

 ```ruby
 {